uvmaero/AERO-Boards-KiCad/readme.md

 # Readme

-These are the various boards I've designed for UVM's AERO club.
+This repo was originally @willemcvu 's personal AERO boards repo.
+From 2019-20 onward it will be used by all of AERO to store boards designed for the AERO cars.

 Some are finished and have been produced, tested, etc. Others have not.
 Up to you to figure out if a particular board might be useful for your needs.

 If you do produce a board, let me know!
 I'd love to know what you're using it for.